 A terrarium garden is much like an aquarium, but a habitat for plants rather than aquatic life.
 A terrarium can be constructed in a diverse array of glass containers.
 When planted, it should look like a miniature forest or fairy garden; its own unique little world.

-How to Choose Plants for Your Terrarium
+How To Choose Terrarium Plants

-When you’re choosing plants for your terrarium, make sure to choose plants that thrive in the same environment you’ll be creating.
+When you’re choosing plants for your terrarium plants, make sure to choose terrarium plants that thrive in the same environment you’ll be creating.
 For example, some terrarium landscapes are planted with all succulents (including cacti) which require little in the way of water.
 These desert scapes may also include petrified wood, driftwood, and colored sand.
 Other terrariums planted with ferns, moss, ivy, and small moisture-loving plants are crafted to mimic a rainforest.

 Related Post: How To Make A Succulent Terrarium